aliyun/terraform-provider-alicloud/website/docs/d/log_service.html.markdown

 # alicloud\_log\_service

-Using this data source can open Log service automatically.
-If the service has been opened, it will return opened.
+Using this data source can enable Log service automatically.
+If the service has been enabled, it will return `Opened`.

 For information about Log service and how to use it, see [What is Log Service](https://www.alibabacloud.com/help/product/28958.htm).